 All members of the faculty share personally and actively in the responsibility for providing students with educational, career, and personal guidance.
 One of the hallmarks of a Jesuit education is the personal interest each professor takes in students; the professor tries to know each student's strengths and weaknesses.
 This tradition is basic to Fairfield.
 Classes are not large, and there are ample opportunities for close student-teacher relationships.
 Members of the faculty make themselves available for informal discussions, advice, and encouragement well beyond their published office hours.

 The Office of Academic Support and Retention provides individual and group services aimed at facilitating student transition and increasing student engagement and academic success.The Office supports and monitors students’ academic progress, offers tutorial programs and learning support resources, and coordinates with faculty advisors, deans’ offices, and campus resources to assist students in achieving academic success.
 Using a holistic advising model, the Office of Academic Support and Retention assists students in meeting their academic, personal, and professional goals through comprehensive and integrated services and resources.

 Academic Skills Development and Tutoring

-The Office of Academic Support and Retention offers individual sessions and group workshops on academic skills development and learning support resources.
+The Office of Academic Support and Retention offers group workshops on academic skills development and learning support resources.
 The office also manages the tutoring program and recruits students who are proficient in their major concentration and/or other subjects and trains them to serve as peer tutors.
 Peer tutoring is group based, free of charge, and open to all students.
 Additional tutoring services are available through the University's individual schools in select subject areas.